So, you want to get a filter for your drinking water, right?

 The filter will need to be replaced about once a year.
 You'll know it's at the end of its life when the flow of water slows down a good bit and/or you start to notice an off taste or odor.

-The system comes with a one year warranty on the unit (housing, faucet, tubing, etc) and a 9 month warranty on the filter element.
+The system comes with a two year warranty on the unit (housing, faucet, tubing, etc) and a one year warranty on the filter element.

 Home Master TMJRF2E (reduces fluoride - for a little while)